-VTS VTS Participant Vessel Criteria VTS User Requirements Participant Category , 1 Active User (VMRS) Power driven vessels of 40 meters (approximately 131 feet) or more in length while navigating; Commercial towing vessels 8 meters (approximately 26 feet) or more in length that are towing alongside, astern or by pushing ahead; Vessels certificated to carry 50 or more passengers for hire, while engaged in trade, under sail or power. (applies in San Pedro Sector only) The operators of these vessels must comply with: Communication procedures (Section 2), Vessel Movement and Reporting Procedures (Section 3) and Traffic Separation Scheme Rules (Appendix A), Keep a copy of this VTS User Manual on board while within the VTS area.
+Category Active User (VMRS) • Power driven vessels of 40 meters (approximately 131 feet) or more The operators of these vessels in length while navigating; Commercial towing vessels 8 meters (approximately 26 feet) or more in length that are towing alongside, astern or by pushing ahead; Vessels certificated to carry 50 or more passengers for hire, while engaged in trade, under sail or power. (applies in San Pedro Sector only) must comply with: Communication procedures (Section 2), Vessel Movement and Reporting Procedures (Section 3) and Traffic Separation Scheme Rules (Appendix A), Keep a copy of this VTS User Manual on board while within the VTS area.
 Passive User (VTS) Power driven vessels of 20 meters (approximately 65 feet) or more in length while navigating; Vessels of 100 gross tons or more carrying one or more passengers for hire, while engaged in trade, regardless of length, or whether under sail or power; Every dredge or floating plant.
 The operators of these vessels must comply with: Maintain a radio listening watch IAW communication procedures (Section 2), and; Respond to the VTS center when hailed, Traffic Separation Scheme Rules (Appendix A).
-Continued on next page

-VTS VTS VTS User Requirements Participant Category Participant Vessel Criteria Non- Participant Vessels that do not fall into the Active or Passive User categories.
-The operators of these vessels are not required to participate with the VTS, but are encouraged to: Monitor VTS VHF-FM channels at all times and Contact VTS Centers to obtain information, seek assistance or report emergencies, Observe VTS measures (advice/ information given by the VTS); Non-Participants must: Observe and obey all International Rules of the Road, with special emphasis on Rule 9 (Narrow Channels) and Rule 10 (Traffic Separation Scheme), Comply with all other measures of safe navigation and prudent seamanship while operating within the VTS area.
+VTS VTS VTS User Requirements Participant Participant Category Vessel Criteria Non- Vessels that The operators of these vessels are not required to Participant do not fall participate with the VTS, but are encouraged to: into the Monitor VTS VHF-FM channels at all times and Active or Contact VTS Centers to obtain information, seek Passive assistance or report emergencies, User Observe VTS measures (advice/ information given by categories. the VTS); Non-Participants must: Observe and obey all International Rules of the Road, with special emphasis on Rule 9 (Narrow Channels) and Rule 10 (Traffic Separation Scheme), Comply with all other measures of safe navigation and prudent seamanship while operating within the VTS area.